Alwisteins/kampusKu-scrapper/README.md

 ### feature ###
 - get list provinsi
-- get list universitas
+- get list universitas with kota
-- get list institut
+- get list institut with kota
-- get list politeknik
+- get list politeknik with kota
-- get list akademi
+- get list akademi with kota

 ### feature on process ###
-- get city?(should i add it?)
+-

 ## TO DO ##
 1) masalah: